 Southwestern Medical Center names new CEO

 LAWTON, Okla.
-(KAUZ) - Southwestern Medical Center officials in Lawton named their new chief executive officer on Monday.
+(KSWO) - Southwestern Medical Center officials in Lawton named their new chief executive officer on Monday.

 Healthcare executive Adam Bracks, MBA, will be replacing Elizabeth Jones, who has been CEO since 2019.
 Bracks’ first day will be Oct.
 31, 2022.